grill-lab/grill-lab.github.io/publications.md

 - Mackie, I., Owoicho, P., Gemmell, C., Fischer, S., MacAvaney, S. and Dalton, J., 2022. *[CODEC: Complex Document and Entity Collection](https://arxiv.org/abs/2205.04546)*.
 In Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’22), July 11–15, 2022, Madrid, Spain.

+- Speggiorin, A., Dalton, J. and Leuski, A. 2022.
+TaskMAD: A Platform for Multimodal Task-Centric Knowledge-Grounded Conversational Experimentation.
+In Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR’22), July 11–15, 2022, Madrid, Spain.

 ## 2021